lvgl/lvgl/docs/details/base-widget/scroll.rst

    ...

-   lv_obj_add_style(obj, &style_red, LV_PART_SCROLLBAR);
+   lv_obj_add_style(widget, &style_red, LV_PART_SCROLLBAR);

-An object goes to the :cpp:enumerator:`LV_STATE_SCROLLED` state while it's being scrolled.
-This allows adding different styles to the scrollbar or the object itself when scrolled.
-This code makes the scrollbar blue when the object is scrolled:
+A Widget goes to the :cpp:enumerator:`LV_STATE_SCROLLED` state while it's being scrolled.
+This allows adding different styles to the scrollbar or the Widget itself when scrolled.
+This code makes the scrollbar blue when the Widget is scrolled:

 .. code-block:: c